simplex-chat/simplex-chat/README.md

 This is WIP implementation of SimpleX Chat that implements a new network topology for asynchronous communication combining the advantages and avoiding the disadvantages of federated and P2P networks.

-If you expect software to be reliable most of the time, then this is probably not ready for you yet.
-We use it ourselves for terminal chat and it seems to work most of the time - we would really appreciate if you try SimpleX Chat and give us your feedback!
+[SimpleXMQ security model](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) has undergone a major overhaul for v1.0.0, but the implementation has not been audited yet.

-> :warning: **Please note:** The main differentiation of SimpleX network is the approach to internet message routing rather than encryption; for that reason no sufficient attention was paid to either TCP transport level encryption or to E2E encryption protocols - they are implemented in an ad hoc way based on RSA and AES algorithms.
-See [SMP protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/simplex-messaging.md#appendix-a) on TCP transport encryption protocol (AEAD-GCM scheme, with an AES key negotiation based on RSA key hash known to the client in advance) and [this section](https://github.com/simplex-chat/simplexmq/blob/master/rfcs/2021-01-26-crypto.md#e2e-encryption) on E2E encryption protocol (an ad hoc hybrid scheme a la PGP).
-These protocols will change in a consumer ready version to something more robust.
+As for chat application, you may encounter occasional bugs.
+If you expect software to be reliable all the time, then this is probably not ready for you yet.
+We use it ourselves for terminal chat and it works most of the time - we would really appreciate if you try SimpleX Chat and give us your feedback!

 ## Network topology